Zdravko Popović

 Zdravko Popović (born 2 January 1983) is a Croatian former football player who played as forward.

 Club career

 Popović joined AEK Athens in the summer of 2013, signing a 2-year contract, after playing for Simurq PFC in Azerbaijan Premier League.

-His former clubs include NK Zagreb, NK Croatia Sesvete, OFI Crete and Levadiakos.
+His former clubs include NK Zagreb, NK Croatia Sesvete, OFI and Levadiakos.
 He led Croatia Sesvete in goal-scoring in both of his seasons with the club, notching a total of 51 goals.